ccho-mongodb/test-vale-gh-action/README.md

 The output shows you the files you changed in the PR and any rule violations that vale identified.

-Due to a known issue, the GitHub action does not fail when vale reports errors.
-To check the results of the run, click the green checkmark next to the commit in the Github **Conversation** tab.
+The GitHub action should fail and display a red "X" when vale reports errors.
+To check the detailed results of the run, click the green checkmark or red X next to the commit in the Github **Conversation** tab.
 Then, click the **Details** link to view the log.

 Alternatively, you can open a list of action logs from the  **Actions** tab of the docs repo.
 You need to find and select the job that corresponds to the